rcc-uchicago/user-guide/docs/slurm/sbatch.md

     #SBATCH --job-name=1gpu-example
     #SBATCH --account=pi-[group]
-    #SBATCH --partition=gpu2
+    #SBATCH --partition=gpu
-    #SBATCH --gres=gpu:1
+    #SBATCH --gres=gpu:1        # number of GPUs per node
-    #SBATCH --ntasks-per-node=1 # num of tasker per node to drive the GPUs in the node
+    #SBATCH --ntasks-per-node=1 # number of tasks per node to drive the GPUs in the node
     #SBATCH --cpus-per-task=1   # set this to the desired number of threads

     # LOAD MODULES